wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

     }
 }

-// This is an actual complexity validator that also accepts pointer at its input.
+// This is an actual complexity validator that also accepts ByteArray at its input.
 You should avoid
-// converting provided memory into Data or String due to fact, that it will lead to an uncontrolled
+// converting provided bytes into String or copy passphrase to another byte array to minimize risk
-// passphrase copy to foundation objects' buffers. fun superPasswordValidator(password: ByteArray): PasswordComplexity {
+// of leaking the password in memory. fun superPasswordValidator(password: ByteArray): PasswordComplexity {
     // This is just an example, please do not use such trivial validation in your
     // production application :)